Tushar-Dhingra/gym-management-system/README.md

 ### 🔑 Demo Credentials

-Use these demo credentials to log in and explore the system:
+Use these demo credentials to log in and explore the system-
 Email: dhingratushar512@gmail.com
 Password: Test@123